JULIAN JOSEPH DISANTO HITS GRAND SLAM AND LEADS TEAM TO VICTORY...

 Question: "What are indulgences and plenary indulgences and is the concept biblical?"

-According to the Catechism of the Catholic Church, an indulgence is “the remission before God of the temporal punishment due to sin whose guilt has already been forgiven.
+Answer: According to the Catechism of the Catholic Church, an indulgence is “the remission before God of the temporal punishment due to sin whose guilt has already been forgiven.
 A properly disposed member of the Christian faithful can obtain an indulgence under prescribed conditions through the help of the Church which, as the minister of redemption, dispenses and applies with authority the treasury of the satisfactions of Christ and the saints.
-An indulgence is partial if it removes part of the temporal punishment due to sin, or plenary if it removes all punishment.
+An indulgence is partial if it removes part of the temporal punishment due to sin, or plenary if it removes all punishment.”

 HALLOWEEN: OCTOBER 31ST, 2015 GHOSTS AND GOBLINS WILL BE LOOKING FOR THEIR TRICKS AND TREATS....

-Halloween was a popular pagan festival of the dead (Samhain).
 The ancient Celts celebrated the new year on November 1.
-They believed that the souls of the dead returned to Earth the night before.
+They believed

 Samhain is Gaelic for “summer’s end,” a day to bid good-bye to warmth and light as day length shortens.